-Let’s say you’re opening a brick-and-mortar store.
+Believe it or not, learning how to build your own website is not all that different from constructing your brick-and-mortar store.
 Assuming you have the capital or investors, you’ll need to lease or buy a space, fill it with inventory, and customize a marketing plan to build your brand.

-Like renting office space or buying a warehouse for your offline business, the very first step to building a site is paying for its “home” on the Internet.
+If you’re still worried about making your website, pick a host that provides easy-to-use setup wizards, 24/7 support, or additional materials to help you succeed.
 Let us act as your real estate agent and show you some charming options for hosting companies with easy, online website builders.
-We tested the top website builders, and here are three our favorites:
+We tested the top website builders, and here are three of our favorites:

-- 100s of professionally-designed, customizable themes
+- 100s of professionally designed themes

-- Join today for +75% off your first month
+- Get +75% off your first month

 - Get started on iPage now.

 Monthly Starting Price $3.46

 - Drag-and-drop design with the Gator™ site builder